Jonas Kaufmann

-Jonas Kaufmann (born July 10, 1969) is a German-Austrian tenor opera singer.
+Jonas Kaufmann (born 10 July 1969) is a German and Austrian operatic tenor.
 He is best known for the versatility of his repertoire, performing a variety of opera roles in multiple languages in recital and concert each season.
 Some of his standout roles include Don José in Carmen, Cavaradossi in Tosca, Maurizio in Adriana Lecouvreur, Don Alvaro in La forza del destino, Siegmund in Die Walküre, and the title roles in Parsifal, Werther, Don Carlos, and Lohengrin.
 In 2014 The New York Times described Kaufmann as "a box-office draw, and... the most important, versatile tenor of his generation."

 Early life and education

-Kaufmann was born in Munich.
+Kaufmann was born in Munich on 10 July 1969.
 His father worked for an insurance company, and his mother was a kindergarten teacher.
 He had one older sister.
 He started studying piano when he was eight, and he sang in his elementary school choir.
 Although he studied for mathematics entrance exams, in the summer of 1989 he began his vocal training at the University of Music and Performing Arts Munich.
 While he was studying, he sang some small roles at the Bavarian State Opera.
 He graduated from university in 1994, achieving distinctions in both opera and concert performances.

 In 1995, Kaufmann received help from American baritone Michael Rhodes, who taught him a "new way of singing" and how to become "more relaxed in my voice and in myself."
 In Kaufmann's book Meinen die wirklich mich? he said, "To find a Michael Rhodes that can really help you and bring you to success is really a great stroke of luck."